Muscle Relaxant Drugs Market Outlook:

 Growth Drivers

-- Gaps in distribution and accessibility: Besides imposing roadblocks, the unmet needs of patients from underserved regions underscore the existence of new opportunities in the market.
-As evidence, 35.7% of eligible residents in Japan remain untreated due to high costs, which creates a $500.5 million revenue scope for affordable generics, as per the Ministry of Health, Labour and Welfare (MHLW).
-On the other hand, the rural areas of India highlight critical distribution gaps, with only 22.4% of patients receiving prescribed muscle relaxants, according to the WHO.
+- Gaps in distribution and accessibility: The unmet needs of patients from underserved regions highlight the demand for new opportunities in the market.
+As per the NLM report in February 2024, medication adherence states that adherence to long-term therapies, including those for chronic conditions is approximately 50%, demonstrating generally low compliance levels worldwide.
+On the other hand, the rural areas of India highlight critical distribution gaps, with patients receiving prescribed muscle relaxants, according to the WHO.
 Moreover, these unaddressed demographics contain the potential to create a sustainable consumer base for value-based medicines in this sector.

 4.5 |